Deadline Approaching: Artist Opportunity Grants (January 2) >>> More Info

 Poetry Out Loud is a fun, participatory way to teach poetry and meet Delaware’s English Language Arts requirements.
 Free, standards-based curriculum materials are available for all participating schools.
 Participating schools also have the opportunity to work with teaching artists who give workshops on poetry recitation for students.

-The National Endowment for the Arts (NEA) and the Poetry Foundation partner with the State Arts Agencies to bring Poetry Out Loud program to all 50 states including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+The National Endowment for the Arts (NEA) with the State Arts Agencies to bring Poetry Out Loud program to all 50 states including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

 Poetry Out Loud builds on the recent resurgence of poetry as an oral art form, as demonstrated by the slam poetry movement and the immense popularity of rap music among our youth.
 By performing great works of literature, students can master public-speaking skills, build self-confidence, and learn more about their cultural heritage.